Balancer Spotlight: Pilates

 With thousands of instructors and millions of people practicing it regularly, Pilates has become a worldwide phenomenon.
 But this unique fitness system isn’t just a passing fad.
 From core strength to balance and flexibility, Pilates covers the basics needed for a great workout routine.

-Pilates was originally developed during World War I. German-born Joseph Pilates created the basis for the system while interned in a prison camp.
+The history of Pilates is relatively short, as Pilates was originally developed during World War I. German-born Joseph Pilates created the basis for the system while interned in a prison camp.
 The exercises he developed helped his fellow camp inmates with both physical ailments and psychological issues.
 After the war, he used his system to help rehabilitate injured soldiers.

 Joseph’s father was a gymnast, and his mother was a naturopath.
 Their professions seemed to have a strong influence on his fitness method.
 For example, the exercises he developed utilize apparatuses and focus on strengthening the core.
 Additionally, he believed that physical health and mental health were interrelated.1